vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 Patient information will move to the VICS Server in Build 2 following the pattern established for User management in Build 1.

-Clicking _Ok_ will bring you to the Patient's "Coversheet" ...
+Clicking _Ok_ ("hard select") will bring you to the Patient's "Coversheet" ...

 ![CPRS Coversheet -width70](images/CPRS_Coversheet.png)